-Today we will talk about the purpose that VLOOKUP function serves in Salesforce.
+Today we will talk about the purpose that Salesforce VLOOKUP function serves.

 It searches an object for a record where specified field matches the specified lookup value.
 If a match is found, it returns specified value.
-The VLOOKUP formula in Salesforce works a bit differently than Excel.
+The Salesforce VLOOKUP formula works a bit differently than Excel.

 There are few constraints on the formula that can never be overlooked.

 - VLOOKUP only works on custom objects.

 - can only be used in validation rules.

 - can be used to prevent duplicate records.

 - the field to lookup must be the Name field.

 Salesforce defines the formula as: “It returns a value by looking up a related value on a custom object similar to the VLOOKUP() Excel function.”

 While this is true, this formula only works in a validation rule, so nothing is “returned” as in the Excel function.